Current Term Enrollment Estimates: Fall 2022

 This expanded edition features new analyses of race and ethnicity, undergraduate and graduate enrollment by major field at the state level, and institutional selectivity.
 This new dashboard-based report allows users to explore the longitudinal data through interactive visualizations.
 Full data are available in the Data Appendix for download.

 Difference from the COVID-19 Stay Informed report series

-The Current Term Enrollment Estimates (CTEE) report series is published every December and May to provides the most current national enrollment estimates by institutional sector, enrollment intensity, age group, gender, major field as well as state-level enrollment estimates.
+The CTEE report series is published every December and May to provide the most current national enrollment estimates by institutional sector, enrollment intensity, age group, gender, major field as well as state-level enrollment estimates.

-As with the previous reports, the Fall 2020 CTEE provides estimated postsecondary enrollment numbers based on the Clearinghouse universe of institutions, after accounting for data coverage rates.
-This differs from the Stay Informed report series that is designed to quantify the immediate effects of COVID-19 by analyzing year-over-year percentage change in unadjusted, preliminary data for fixed panels of institutions that reported data in the same month each year from fall 2018 to fall 2020.
+The CTEE reports provide estimated postsecondary enrollment numbers based on the Clearinghouse universe of institutions, after accounting for data coverage rates.
+This differs from the Stay Informed report series that is designed to quantify the immediate effects of COVID-19 by analyzing year-over-year percentage change in unadjusted, preliminary data for fixed panels of institutions that reported data in the same month each year across all comparison years.

 The estimated enrollment numbers presented in the CTEE report may differ from the results of the Stay Informed reports due to the difference in methodology and institution coverage.